-Is it possible for a Queen to attack all 18 prime numbered squares on a Knight's Tour solution?
-Yes, but the total number of distinct solutions remains unknown.
+Is it possible for a Queen to attack all 18 prime-numbered squares on a Knight's Tour solution?
+Yes, however the total number of distinct solutions remains unknown.

 Note the primes are colored red.

 The smallest number C of the form 2a^2 such that C+1 and C-1 are both prime.
 [Hartley]

 18 is the largest value of n less than a thousand such that if L(n) = length of n in base 10, then 2*n^n+1, 2*L(n^n)+1, and 2*L(L(n^n))+1 are all primes greater than 3 (as the expression 2*L(L(L(...(L(x))...)))+1 will converge at 3 for sufficient repetitions of L given any value of x).
 [Opao]